privacybydesign/pbdf-website/pages/en/issuance-mobile.md

 As a first step of this issuance process, you provide your mobile phone number at the relevant [webpage](/uitgifte/telefoonnummer).
-A text message (SMS) is then sent to this number, coming from SIDN-PBDF.
+A text message (SMS) is then sent to this number, coming from SIDN-IRMA.
 The message contains both a one-time verification code and a verification link.
 There are now two ways to proceed:

  1. You enter this code at the same webpage.
 A QR-code then appears, which you can scan with your IRMA app on your phone.